esp32Hydro/Automation/README.md

 in this project with the suppliers name and the Text on there website which should aid a web search.<br /> <br />
 There were a few items that were purchased that just didnt work as advertised but this shortlist of items did the job.

+### 2. Parts List
+As discussed above.
+The items in this list were reaonably priced and im sure that bigger name brand , more expensive items will work just as well.